daboyter/Add-Airprint-Printer/README.md

-# Add a an AirPrint Printer via CLI
+# Add an AirPrint Printer via CLI

 Replace "printerHostName" with the hostname of the printer you'd like to add.
 I use this with the Execute Command option in the Files and Processes pane in Jamf to create Self Service printer policies for my Mac relevant printers.